isomerpages/moe-woodlandsringsec/_important-information/For Students/Holiday Learning Tasks.md

 third_nav_title: For Students
 ---
 <h3>2025 Year-End Holiday Learning Tasks</h3>
-<p>The subjects with assigned learning tasks for the June holidays are listed
+<p>The subjects with assigned learning tasks for the year-end holidays are
-below.
+listed below.
 Parents, you may check with your child / ward on the specific details given by their subject teachers.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>Secondary 1</strong>